bessarabov/f2p/README.md

 Output the contents of text files to STDOUT.

-If run without arguments, it outputs all text files in the current directory (recursively), excluding files under .git/
+If run without arguments, it outputs all text files in the current directory (recursively), honoring .gitignore (and always excluding files under .git/).

 If run with one or more FILE arguments, it outputs only those files.